-Also, the treatment for menorrhagia modalities depends on your response to certain medicines and your wants and needs.
-You may not want to have a period at all, or just want to reduce the amount of bleeding.
+Also, treating menorrhagia modalities depends on your response to certain medicines and your wants and needs.
+You may not want to have a period at all or want to reduce the amount of bleeding.
 In addition, your decision to get pregnant or not will affect what treatment you choose.
-If you do not have anemia, you can choose to not have treatment.
+If you do not have anemia, you can choose not to have treatment.

 However, listed below are some of the treatments for heavy periods:

 Medical care is one of the treatments for heavy periods that should be tailored to the individual.
 Factors taken into consideration when selecting the appropriate medical treatment for menorrhagia include the patient’s age, coexisting medical diseases, family history, and desire for fertility.
-Medication cost and adverse effects are also considered because they may play a direct role in patient compliance.
+Medication costs and adverse effects are also considered because they may directly affect patient compliance.

 Nonsteroidal anti-inflammatory drugs

-Nonsteroidal anti-inflammatory drugs (NSAIDs) are the first-line of heavy periods treatment in ovulatory menorrhagia.
-Studies show an average reduction of 20-46% in menstrual blood flow.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) are the first-line treatment for heavy periods in ovulatory menorrhagia.
+Studies show an average reduction of 20–46% in menstrual blood flow.
 NSAIDs reduce prostaglandin levels by inhibiting cyclooxygenase and decreasing the ratio of prostacyclin to thromboxane.
-NSAIDs are ingested for only 5 days of the entire cycle, limiting their most common adverse effect of stomach upset.
+NSAIDs are ingested for only five days of the entire cycle, limiting their most common adverse effect, stomach upset.

 Oral contraceptive pills

-A long-term combination of oral estradiol valerate and dienogest was found to be highly effective when compared with placebo in heavy period treatment.
-In March 2012, dienogest/estradiol valerate (Natazia) was the first oral contraceptive approved by the FDA for Heavy period treatment.
+A long-term combination of oral estradiol valerate and dienogest was highly effective when compared with a placebo in heavy-period treatment.
+Dienogest/estradiol valerate (Natazia) was the first oral contraceptive that the FDA approved for heavy-period treatment in March 2012.